 - Connect the New Holes

-After you’ve drilled the new holes, simply flip the sandal to face the bottom sole.
+After you've drilled the new holes, flip the sandal to face the bottom sole.
 Then, taking the small razor blade, groove out a V-shaped mark between both holes, and try not to cut too thick.
 The groove will provide a place for the new knot to go and keep it protected from everyday wear and tear underfoot.

 - Tighten the Material Straps

-In this step, you’ll want to take the hemp material and loop it through the original shoe strap, creating a fresh hole to work it through.
+In this step, you’ll want to take the hemp material and loop it through the original shoe strap, creating a new hole to work it through.
 It's important to double your hemp material so that you'll have the loop to go through the hole of the sandal during step 5.

 - Pull the New Strap Through

 Once you've sorted out the new strap, you can now push it through the old hole using your center punch.
 Don't pull the entire strap through though as you will need the loop for step 6.